zorn96/ms_active_directory/README.md

 second_level_groups_res2 = session.find_groups_for_group(example_group_dn, desired_group_attrs)
 ```

-You can also query `users->groups` and `groups->groups` to find the memberships of multiple
+You can also query `users->groups`, `computers->groups`, and `groups->groups` to find the memberships of multiple
-users and groups, and the library will make a minimal number of queries to determine membership;
+users, computers, and groups, and the library will make a minimal number of queries to determine membership;
-it will be more efficient that doing a `user->groups` for each user (or similar for groups).
+it will be more efficient that doing a `user->groups` for each user (or similar for computers and groups).
 The result will be a map that maps the input users or groups to lists of parent groups.

 The input lists' elements must be the same format as what's provided when looking up group